kay8/Twitter/README.md

 ```

-Using the get method will add three new nodes to the tweet objects returned by Twitter: a encoded_text node that has &lt;a &gt; tags around entities, a date_object node that contains a php DateTime object, and a tweet_link node that contains a link to the tweet on Twitter.
+Using the get method will add three new nodes to the tweet objects returned by Twitter: an encoded_text node that has &lt;a &gt; tags around entities, a date_object node that contains a php DateTime object, and a tweet_link node that contains a link to the tweet on Twitter.
 ``` php

 <?php if ( $data ) : foreach ( $data as $tweet ) : ?>